OUR AIM: This Competition aims to celebrate our ability to better understand our world around us.

 3) The video must be a “Science” based Video or Animation.
 Contestants MUST EXPLAIN the science, not merely demonstrate a phenomena..
 Entries will be assessed by the judges (see rule 10) on how effectively and creatively the brief has been carried out.
 The emphasis is on how well the video EXPLAINS the science..

 4) All footage used is to be original work carried out and filmed in 2012-2013 and UPLOADED as a MOV or WMV video file less than 20Mb The size limit of 20Mb strictly applies, which gives for a good quality web video.
-Larger files can be uploaded to youtube/vimeo then link supplied in Upload form.
+Larger files can be uploaded to Youtube then the URL link is supplied in our Upload form, in which case the file size/format is irrelevant

 5) All music and Images used MUST be credited/acknowledged in the closing credits.
 ALL MUSIC & IMAGES USED must be accompanied with the appropriate permissions and clearances.
 (ALL MUSIC MUST be original, permitted or Copyright-free) It is the entrant’s responsibility that the film does not infringe the rights, including but not limited to, copyright or intellectual property etc. of another person, group or entity.
 ALL IMAGES MUST be copyright free, original, or permission from the owner is required (you can't just rip someone's music, photo's, diagrams and images off the web)

-6) If the entrant obtains permission from the copyright owner to use copyrighted music, photos or images, evidence of such permission MUST be emailed to: obrien DOT brendan DOT p AT edumail DOT vic DOT gov DOT au
+6) If the entrant obtains permission from the copyright owner to use copyrighted music, photos or images, evidence of such permission MUST be (a) noted in the CREDITS and (b) emailed to: obrien DOT brendan DOT p AT edumail DOT vic DOT gov DOT au

 7) ALL VIDEOS MUST HAVE OPENING AND CLOSING CREDITS.
 All Entries are to be 60 seconds or less in duration including credits.
 Any entries exceeding this 60 second limit will be disallowed.